FudgyDRS/eth-den-gas-token/README.md

 ## Next Steps

-1. Use dynamic simulation techniques to engineer the parameters related to liquidation engine, redemption mechanism, HA, and LP collateralization
+1. Use agent based simulation simulation techniques to engineer the parameters related to liquidation engine, redemption mechanism, HA, and LP collateralization
 2. Parallel development of a gas management protocol based on [LedgerHedger](https://eprint.iacr.org/2022/056)
 3. Finish the Qi Protocol’s development
 4. Get audited by [Trail of Bits](https://www.trailofbits.com/) and [Gauntlet Networks](https://gauntlet.network/)